NativeCLI/docs.nativecli.com/Writerside/topics/New.md

 ## Options

---ios
+--mobile
-: Indicates whether the project should be set up for iOS development, instead of Desktop.
+: Indicates whether the project should be set up with NativePHP for Mobile, instead of Desktop.

 --dev
 : Installs the latest "development" release.